kjlangen/nir-tree/README.md

 follow-up pages is filled entirely with polygons, but the first page may contain less than that --- the allocation size of the original `tree_node_handle` determines how many rectangles can be stored.
 See `node.tcc` in `src/include/nirtreedisk/node.tcc` for examples of how to create and store these objects.

+#### Bulk Loading

+Bulk loading support is defined in `src/gen_tree.cpp`.
+Note that for now, the templates hard code the tree `min_branch_factor` and `max_branch_factor`
+(<5,9>) respectively.

+There are two types of bulk loading.
+The first is an R-Tree-style load, which uses Sort-Tile Recursive, and is bottom-up.
+The second is a quad-tree-style load, which is top-down.
+In the past, the NIR-Tree used an R-Tree-style load and then uses make_rectangles_disjoint to avoid intersections as we went up the tree.
+This took forever and made hugely complex polygons.
+So, the NIRTree load is now configured to use a quad-tree style load, which for the most part results in single-rectangle polygons.

+The entry point for NIR-Tree bulk loading is here: https://github.com/bglasber/nir-tree/blob/master/src/gen_tree.cpp#L992

+The core functionality underlying this load is `find_bounding_lines`, which determines a position along a given axis to place lines in the points array such that the points are roughly evenly partitioned into `max_branch_factor` groups.
+I say roughly because the lines may need to be moved a little bit from their ideal position so that the point immediately before the line does not share the same axis-value as the point that comes after (e.g., if we partition on x, then point before does not have the same x-value as the point after).
+The reason for this is that otherwise the rectangles generated from the split would overlap, which defeeats the non-intersection property of the NIRTree.
+The process of finding split lines is repeated along each access to get `max_branch_factor` total tiles.
+This split process is then recursively repeated until we hit the leaf layer.

+The end-effect of this line-movement is that some nodes at the leaf-layer may contain more than the maximum number of points than they can contain.
+For now, we take these extra overflow points, and sequential insert them afterward.
+This is prohibitively slow, and the key thing we wish to address.

+The first task is to devise an algorithm that enables an even split of points at each layer by using polygons rather than simple line placements to construct tiles.
+It is guaranteed that each point is unique, which means that there is necessarily a combination of rectangles that captures all the points in each node and do not interesect with the polygons describing the regions of the other nodes.